raphaelleroffo/raphaelleroffo.github.io/intro-to-gis/intro-tutorial3.md

 Press `Select features` and close.
 You have now selected all the boroughs that match this criteria!

+&nbsp;

-## 8. Use queries to only display a subset of your layer's features
+## IX.
+Use queries to only display a subset of your layer's features

 You may use a very similar approach to only display a subset of your dataset's features, directly from the parameters menu of your layer.
 This time let's play with the school point layer.
 Double click your `LondonSchoolPoints` layer to open the `Layer properties`.
 Navigate to the `Source` tab.
 Below the `Provider Feature Filter`, you should find an empty section.
 This means no filter is currently applied.
 Under this white block, click  `Query builder` to create a new filter.